garylirocks/quickrefs/git.markdown

-    commit.template     # a path to a file containing commit message template core.excludesfile   # can be set to a global .gitignore file color.ui            # turn on all the default terminal coloring
+    commit.template     # a path to a file containing commit message template core.excludesfile   # can be set to a global .gitignore file color.ui            # turn on all the default terminal coloring pull.rebase         # set it to 'true', `git pull` will rebase instead of merging your local commit to remote branch

 whitespace, line-endings: